Alan-A/GetSimple-I18N-InnovationGrid/README.md

 * Log into the *admin* section of the CMS using the user credentials you set when installing the CMS and select and activate the InnovationGrid theme in the admin *Theme* tab.
 * Still in the admin section, select the *Pages* tab and then *Edit Navigation Structure* from the menu on the right and click in the *Save Navigation Structure* button.

+You will find more information about Themes in the GetSimple [Themes documentation](http://get-simple.info/wiki/themes:installation).

+### Review the Site

 You should now have a web-site with two languages, the default being English and the second language German.

-You will find more information about Themes in the GetSimple [http://get-simple.info/wiki/themes:installation](Themes documentation).
+Note that in the navigation menus you will see a "*User Pages*" page listed with three subpages.
+These pages are included to demonstrate the Front End User Login Extended plugin and come preconfigured with authorization settings for the plugin.
+At this stage of the installation procedure, they are all visible by default and can be deleted if user authentication and authorization is not required.

 ### Configuring Your Site

 #### Languages

   * You can change the languages used on the site by following the instructions on the *Pages* tab in the site *Admin* section.
-  * You can use the *Edit language menu* link in the sidebar menu of the *Pages* tab to update the texts used in language menu - for example, to change the default "eng" to "English".
+  * You can use the *Edit language menu* link in the sidebar menu of the *Pages* tab to update the texts used in language menu.

 #### Aside Elements